-Tips and Helpful Advice
+Tips And Helpful Advice

 The probe lead is small and covers a small area, so it might heat up and weld itself to the amp.

 If you attach alligator clip leads, the current is then distributed over a wider area.
 The risk of damage is extremely low then.

-Issue #1 – The Amplifier Does not Turn on
+Issue #1 – The Amplifier Does Not Turn On

 Check the fuse by the battery, as well as both sides.
 You cannot perform this diagnostic by looking.
 Sometimes, fuses are bad, but not blown.
-You might have to change a fuse, check the remote wire or check the voltage at the amp terminal.
+You might have to change a fuse, check the remote wire, or check the voltage at the amp terminal.

-Issue #2 – Amp Goes on into Protect Mode
+Issue #2 – Amp Goes On Into Protect Mode

 Disconnect everything and turn the amp back on.
 If it still goes into protect mode, it has a problem.
 If not, reconnect your speakers.
 Going back into protect mode means the speakers have a problem.
 It could be the wiring as well.

-Issue #3 – Amp Goes on Without Output
+Issue #3 – Amp Goes On Without Output

 Go through all settings, as well as all volume levels.
 You might have to use an alternative input for testing.